HarvestingClouds/HarvestingClouds.github.io/_posts/2016-04-15-Azure-Authentication-Authenticating-any-Azure-API-Request.md

 ---

 I have created a code sample to showcase how you can authenticate any request programatically with Azure.
-This also contains **a reusable Authentication Helper class** which you can directly use in your code.
+This also contains **a Reusable Authentication Helper class** which you can directly use in your code.

 ### Where is the code